-We estimate that the net proceeds from this offering will be approximately \$292 million (after deducting discounts to the underwriters and estimated offering expenses).
-We will use the net proceeds to (i) purchase our 9-1/8% senior subordinated notes due 2013, including accrued interest, that are tendered by holders and accepted by us pursuant to a tender offer we are now conducting, (ii) pay a portion of the outstanding indebtedness under our senior term loan, and (iii) pay fees and expenses related to this offering.
-Proceeds necessary to pay the redemption price of our outstanding senior subordinated notes in the tender offer (principal and premium) and interest on such notes will be irrevocably deposited with the trustee for our outstanding senior subordinated notes following the expiration date of the tender offer.
+We estimate that the net proceeds from this offering will be approximately \$390 million (after deducting discounts to the underwriters and estimated offering expenses).
+We will use the net proceeds, together with available cash, to (i) purchase our 9-1/8% senior subordinated notes due 2013, including accrued interest, that are tendered by holders and accepted by us pursuant to a tender offer we are now conducting, (ii) pay in full the outstanding indebtedness under our senior term loan, and (iii) pay fees and expenses related to this offering.
+Proceeds necessary to pay the redemption price of our outstanding senior subordinated notes not tendered in the tender offer (principal and premium) and interest on such notes will be irrevocably deposited with the trustee for our outstanding senior subordinated notes following the expiration date of the tender offer.